phetdam/c-npy-demo/README.rst

 However, incorrectly C code loaded as an extension module may also cause segmentation faults and crash the interpreter.
-Ideally, unit tests should be run in a separate address space so that the test runner doesn't get killed by the OS if a particular test causes a segmentation fault.
+Ideally, unit tests should be run in a separate address space so that the test runner doesn't get killed by the operating system if a particular test causes a segmentation fault.

 For this project, I used `pytest`__ and `Check`__, embedding the Python interpreter into and using Check unit tests inside a test runner to test both